Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 2.1.3 Document class options

-The default layouts were originally designed to fit as drafts on US ‘Letter’ size paper.
-To create documents with similar margins for A4 paper, you need to specify the paper size in an optional argument in square brackets before the document class name, eg
+The default class layouts were originally designed to fit as drafts on US ‘Letter’ size paper.
+However, the default paper size in TEX Live is now A4, so to create documents in North America, you need to specify the paper size in an optional argument in square brackets before the document class name, eg

 Books and journals are not usually printed on office-size paper.
-Although for draft purposes LATEX’s layouts fit on the standard A4 or Letter stationery in your printer, it makes them look odd: the margins are too wide and the font size is too small, because the finished job will normally be trimmed to a completely different size entirely — try printing a few pages of the PDF version of this chapter and then trimming the margins to make it 188 mm × 235 mm (the same as the Companion series) and you’ll be amazed at how it changes the appearance.
+Although for draft purposes LATEX’s layouts fit on the standard A4 or Letter stationery in your printer, it makes them look odd: the margins are too wide and the font size is too small, because the finished print job will normally be trimmed to a completely different size entirely — try printing a few pages of the PDF version of this chapter and then trimming the margins at the pale blue crop marks to make it 188 mm × 235 mm (the same as the Companion series) and you’ll see how it changes the appearance.

 The other default settings in the built-in classes are for: